datarootsio/ml-skeleton-py/HOWTO.md

 This skeleton is to be used as the default project start for any Python ML project (unless arguments support otherwise).
 While the project is heavily opinionated, opinions are welcomed to be discussed: feel free to open an issue or comment.

-This project is built upon the best practices discussed in our [methodology](https://gitlab.com/dataroots/public/methodology) repo.

 ## How to test the package

 1. Clone the repo